pfgithub/zig3ds/README.md

     error: warning(link): unexpected LLD stderr:
     ld.lld: warning: address (0x159e88) of section .bss is not a multiple of alignment (64)
     ```
-- [ ] Zig doesn't yet know it's linking libc, so things like `std.heap.c_alloator` probably can't be used.
 - [ ] `-fno-sanitize=undefined` is required to prevent a crash in `graphics/printing/system-font` and to prevent crashes on exit in all programs.
 - [ ] both libgloss/libsysbase and newlib provide copies of the same functions.
 Which one is the right one?
 I chose newlib/libc:
   - `libgloss/libsysbase/unlink.c` defines `_unlink_r` to call `devoptab_list[dev]->unlink_r()`